Batthyány tér metro station

 Batthyány tér (Batthyány Square) is a station on the M2 (East-West) line of the Budapest Metro.
 It is located under Batthyány Square in Buda, immediately on the right bank of the Danube river.
-Next to the station, there is the southern terminus of the Szentendre HÉV suburban railway.
-The station was open on 22 December 1972 as part of the extension of the line from Deák Ferenc tér to Déli pályaudvar.
+Next to the station, is the southern terminus of suburban railway line H5.
+The station was opened on 22 December 1972 as part of the extension of the line from Deák Ferenc tér to Déli pályaudvar.

-On the surface, there is a mall next to the Metro entrance, as well the square itself.
+On the surface, there is a mall next to the Metro entrance, as well as the square itself.
 The station has two tram connections, to 19 and 41.

 Passengers can get a good view of the Hungarian Parliament Building and the Chain Bridge from the riverbank.